 The simplest answer is that speaker wire and electrical wire are very similar but have slight differences.
 The particular type of electrical wire matters as some types are very different from speaker wire.

 - Both speaker wire and electrical wire such as lamp cord or hookup wire typically use stranded wire conductors.
-However, speaker wiring often has more strands for better flexibility.
+However, speaker wiring often has more strands for better flexibility in wall or ceiling installations or car audio speaker wiring, for example..

 - Electrical wiring used in homes and buildings can be very different: those use solid conductors and insulation that is less flexible and can be very hard to strip off.